 As we in the United States gear up for another Presidential election, albeit still a year out, we know we’ll be bombarded with political advertising, debates, and a hyper-active punditry.
-But one topic of discussion likely to be ignored will be the nature of death and its impact on public policy.
+But one topic of discussion likely to be ignored in political campaigns will be the nature of death and its impact on public policy.

 Despite overwhelming anecdotal evidence suggesting that death is transformation, not termination, governments have been much more keen on researching how to punish people through “death” than on what actually happens to people when they die.
 Polls continue to indicate that the majority of humans believe in some form of afterlife—some views are secular and some are religious—yet business as usual still supports scientific materialism.

 Governments have rallied around the observable presumed reality that killing a body means killing the mind, too.
 Does government study whether material science has this premise right?

 Some government practices involving death may start to look insane if it ever comes to light in some scientifically validated way that an individual’s consciousness in fact survives.
 Currently, however, government institutions are likely to consider it insane to believe in life after bodily death, so there you go.

 Nevertheless, here are some issues that could come up for exploration in political conversations if researchers show that death is not what mainstream culture from science to media and education have taught people for centuries.